”Knowledge is not the personal property of its discoverer, but the common property of all”

 Most of the scientific breakthroughs have been only mental models before their discoveries have been proven

-A mental model is an idea how something works in a real world.
+A mental model is an idea of how something works in the real world.
 Most of the scientific breakthroughs have been only mental descriptions before they have been proven.
 These descriptions of the basic laws of the universe are, in essence, the laws of thinking.
-They are the basics of past, present, and the future.
-Mental models are the simplified versions of the laws of universe.
+They are the basics of the past, present, and future.
+Mental models are the simplified versions of the laws of the universe.
 The laws of the universe are too complex to be explained with enough precision by using the exact laws.

-The amount of useful mental models are around hundred.
-You will probably need a lot smaller amount of models most of the time.
+The amount of useful mental models is around a hundred.
+You will probably need a lot a smaller amount of models most of the time.
 The amount of the most important models is between twenty and thirty.
-You don´t have to understand all the models deeply, but you need to understand how they work in the basic level.
+You don´t have to understand all the models deeply, but you need to understand how they work at the basic level.
 You also need to think out of the disciplinary boundaries.
 You can only be a good thinker by forgetting them and by applying different mental models in many disciplines.
-For example, mental model of cycles, can be used in mathematics, physics, economics, and even in enhancing productivity or learning new skills.
+For example, the mental model of cycles can be used in mathematics, physics, economics, and even in enhancing productivity or learning new skills.
 This flexibility makes most of the big ideas so powerful.

 Using a latticework of mental models is a skill

 Using mental models and connecting them with each other is a skill.
 And like learning other skills you need time and lots of repetition to truly master it.
 You have to learn the right things, in the right way, in the right order, and at the right time.
 I have spent two years and I have just started.
 There are no short-cuts.
 You need a critical mass of understanding to use mental models with their fullest potential.
 Constructing a latticework of mental models is a complex skill.
 The latticework is constructed from smaller sets of subskills.
 Understanding a single mental model is one subskill.